How your gut bacteria affect estrogen levels

 Another study into breast health found that women who had a cancer-positive biopsy had far less diversity in their microbiome than the control group.

-The study found that circulating oestrogen levels were not related to the composition of the microbiome, which led researchers to believe that the microbiome works independently of oestrogen, but not the other way around.
+The study found that circulating oestrogen levels were not related to the microbiome’s composition, which led researchers to believe that the microbiome works independently of oestrogen, but not vice versa.

 SHARE YOUR CART